Arrest made in fatal shooting of Rite Aid clerk who confronted shoplifters in Glassell Park

 Miguel Penaloza, 36, was working on July 15 when two people walked inside the store in the 4000 block of Eagle Rock Boulevard.
 Officers say Penaloza confronted the two as they tried to leave the store without paying.

-There was a brief struggle, before one of the suspects shot Penaloza.
-He died a the scene.
+There was a brief struggle before one of the suspects shot Penaloza.
+He died at the scene.

-Penaloza's family and friends have described him as a caring man who helped his coworkers out and was working to support his parents.
+Penaloza's family and friends have described the victim as a caring man who helped his coworkers out and was working to support his parents.
 He was also planning to leave the job soon and had already given his notice.

 "Very loving.
 He always had a smile on his face," said coworker Lesly Garcia.
 "He always talked about his family, his parents.
 He lived with his parents and took care of his parents.
 He worked two jobs to support his parents."